hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 The Turtle is an interesting idea.

 [19:05:07](#PRrbnbMgNxn7zb_f7_GjYaRec5_fZdNkhD4QIPxNJvc) <planetsizecpu (Jose Luis)>:
 Thx @greggirwin being the first is like an honour for me.
 I did it for learning Red and also learned about making games, but it wasn't too hard at all because I had a lot of fun.
 As you know, I'm not so much experience in graphics programming, because I did my job in old character mode for unix systems, so the game was a unvaluable experience also for this reason.
-I wonder that some day would be able to design business apps as I did before Ì†ΩÌ∏Ä
+I wonder that some day would be able to design business apps as I did before üòÄ

 [19:06:10](#df82tyuQSt-QYzJekAwT6flRhYMKWm6wUqSnC1YAO2U) <GalenIvanov (Galen Ivanov)>:
 A core engine would be great.
 I also like to try to make a 2D vector animation editor.